semuconsulting/pygnssutils/README.md

 ```

 ---
-## <a name="gnssstreamer">GNSSStreamer and gnssstreamer CLI</a>
+## <a name="gnssstreamer">GNSSStreamer and gnssstreamer CLI (*formerly gnssdump*)</a>

 ```
 class pygnssutils.gnssstreamer.GNSSStreamer(**kwargs)
 ```

-`gnssstreamer` (formally `gnssdump`) is a command line utility for bidirectional communication with a GNSS datastream - typically a GNSS receiver.
-It supports NMEA, UBX, RTCM3 and SPARTN protocols.
-The utility can acquire data from a variety of sources (including `--port` serial, `--socket` socket and `--filename` file) and output it to stdout (terminal) or to a designated output handler (`--clioutput`: 0 = stdout (terminal), 1 = file, 2 = serial, 3 = TCP socket server, 4 = Python lambda expression).
+`gnssstreamer` (*formally `gnssdump`*) is a command line utility for concurrent bidirectional communication with a GNSS datastream - typically a GNSS receiver.
+It supports NMEA, UBX, RTCM3, SPARTN, NTRIP and MQTT protocols.

-It can output the raw and/or parsed data in a variety of formats (`--format`: 1 = parsed, 2 = raw binary, 4 = hexadecimal string, 8 = tabulated hexadecimal, 16 = parsed as string, 32 = JSON, or any OR'd combination thereof - you could, for example, output the parsed version of a UBX message alongside its tabular hexadecimal representation).
-It offers a variety of data filtering options (`--protfilter`, `--msgfilter`) based on message protocol, identity and periodicity.

-`gnssstreamer` also accepts a variety of input data sources (`--cliinput`: 0 = none, 1 = RTK NTRIP RTCM caster, 2 = RTK NTRIP SPARTN caster, 3 = RTK MQTT SPARTN source, 4 = serial port, 5 = binary file).
-Data from these sources will be uploaded to the GNSS datastream *provided* this datastream supports `write()` operations.
-Serial port input could, for example, be a direct feed from a u-blox NEO-D9S SPARTN L-Band receiver.
-Binary file input could, for example, contain a series of UBX CFG-* configuration commands to be applied to a u-blox receiver.

-Any one of the following input data stream specifiers must be provided:
+- The CLI utility can acquire data from any one of the following sources:
-- `port`: serial port e.g. `COM3` or `/dev/ttyACM1`
+   - `port`: serial port e.g. `COM3` or `/dev/ttyACM1` (can specify `--baudrate` and `--timeout`)
    - `filename`: fully qualified path to binary input file e.g. `/logs/logfile.bin`
    - `socket`: socket e.g. `192.168.0.72:50007` (port must be specified)
    - `stream`: any other instance of a stream class which implements a `read(n) -> bytes` method
+- It offers a variety of data filtering options based on message protocol, identity and periodicity via the `--protfilter` and `--msgfilter` arguments e.g. `--protfilter 2 --msgfilter NAV-PVT(10)` will filter output to the UBX protocol and NAV-PVT message type and will limit NAV-PVT periodicity to 1 every 10 seconds.
+- It can format the filtered data via the `--format` argument:
+   - 1 = parsed as object (e.g. `NMEAMessage`, `UBXMessage`) (default)
+   - 2 = raw binary
+   - 4 = hexadecimal string
+   - 8 = tabulated hexadecimal
+   - 16 = parsed as string
+   - 32 = JSON

+  or any OR'd combination thereof - e.g. `--format 9` outputs the parsed version of a UBX message alongside its tabular hexadecimal representation.
+- It can output the formatted and filtered data to a variety of output channels via the `--clioutput` and `--output` arguments:
+   - 0 = stdout (terminal) (default)
+   - 1 = file
+   - 2 = serial
+   - 3 = TCP socket server
+   - 4 = Python lambda expression (*which could, for example, be used to format the output into a user-defined f-string*).
+- It can also support a variety of concurrent input data sources via the `--cliinput` and `--input` arguments:
+   - 0 = none (default)
+   - 1 = RTK NTRIP RTCM caster
+   - 2 = RTK NTRIP SPARTN caster
+   - 3 = RTK MQTT SPARTN source
+   - 4 = serial port
+   - 5 = binary file.

+  Data from these sources will be uploaded to the GNSS datastream *provided* this datastream supports `write()` operations.
+A principal use case for this input facility is to monitor a GNSS receiver's output while processing incoming RTK correction data via pygnssutil's in-built NTRIP or MQTT (SPARTN IP) clients or a RXM-PMP (SPARTN L-Band) serial stream.
+Alternatively, binary file input could, for example, contain a series of UBX CFG-* configuration commands to be applied to a u-blox receiver.

 For help and full list of optional arguments, type: